 Building Fabric protects the building occupants and plays a major role in regulating the indoor environment.
 It is a major factor in determining the amount of energy a building will use in its operation.
 Solar heat gains can be controlled by the sensible sizing and positioning of the glazed surfaces taking the orientation into consideration.
 Selecting glass appropriately – like heat – reflective glass helps in conserving energy.

-HIGH EFFICIENCY FITTINGS — Use of LED light fittings and Energy Efficient Equipments – for Medical and AC
+- HIGH EFFICIENCY FITTINGS — Use of LED light fittings and Energy Efficient Equipment – for Medical and AC

 These are a few thumb rules that I believe would add value to our projects – from a Patient as well as a Doctor’s perspective – also taking into account the GREEN aspect there-by making the facilities COST-EFFECTIVE at an operational level and also help reduce the CARBON footprint for the project.

 - New Planning Rules of Thumb for New Hospitals : April 1, 2006 by Gary Vance, AIA, ACHA and Scott Radcliff.